lukehefson/brewfiles/README.md

-A list of Brewfile recipes to help get different types of teams started with default packages.
+A list of Brewfile templates to help get different types of teams started with default packages.

 ### DevOps Engineers